nadimhafsi/Smart_curtain_flutter/README.md

 ## Demo
-In the Realisation section, you can find the practical implementation of the Automated Curtain System.
+In the Demo section, you can find the practical implementation of the Automated Curtain System.
 Follow the link below to access the project realization stored on Google Drive:

 [Automated Curtain System - Realisation](https://drive.google.com/file/d/19VnZX2i5d2pTq8h2My7S7OBWzhnuo4O6/view)